Role

 Language in our flow suggested that there were different tiers of service, but users had trouble finding them.
 Admins felt that the premium package was forced on them.

-Final Designs
+Detailed Designs

-The design system at the time catered to the B2B2C experience which boasted large and flashy elements, but didn't consider complex and data-heavy workflows.
+The design system at the time catered to the participant experience which boasted large and flashy elements, but didn't consider complex and data-heavy workflows.
 These "components" didn't use variants in order to be customized; they could only be customized by toggling the visibility of their layers.
-I reworked these components to be flexible across all of our product lines and made sure they were easy to use by other designers.
+I redesigned these components to be flexible across all of our product lines and made sure they were easy to use by other designers.

 Final product with the new design system facelift.